Home Resources Blog

 Data security

 Heavy reliance on user awareness for data sharing and security.
 Version control issues limit audit trail capability.
-Worksheets saved on multiple desktops increase the risk of sensitive information being shared in error.
+Worksheets saved on multiple desktops and laptops increase the risk of sensitive information being shared in error.

 Financial planning software provides a secure end-to-end solution by continually upgrading systems, investing in latest technologies, enlisting leading technology partners and meeting industry best practice with security (SOC2) and privacy (GDPR) compliance.